wtfutil/wtf/_site/content/posts/modules/github.md

 #### Open Review Requests

-Displays all open code review requests assigned to you.
+All open code review requests assigned to you.

 #### Open Pull Requests

-Displays all open pull requests created by you.
+All open pull requests created by you.

 ## Source Code